-Not all people who are rough sleeping require money.
-Many of our Emmaus companions (people who’ve experienced homelessness who we support) remember their experiences when living on the streets as being incredibly lonely, with people walking past and avoiding eye-contact, especially in cold weather.
+Many of our Emmaus companions (people who’ve experienced homelessness, who we support) remember living on the streets as being incredibly lonely, with people walking past and avoiding eye-contact, especially in cold weather.
 Starting a simple conversation is always the best way to find out how you might be able to help.
-Loneliness is a big problem.
-Ask if there is anything they need.
+Loneliness is a big problem, so say a friendly hello and simply ask if there’s anything they need.

-If you have any spare warm clothing or sleeping bags, consider offering it to those sleeping rough.
-In the bitter cold, hats, gloves and thick, waterproof clothing can make a big difference.
+If you have any spare warm clothing, coats, blankets, sleeping bags or single tents, consider offering them to those sleeping rough.
+In the bitter cold, hats, gloves and thick, waterproof clothing can help a lot.

 It’s not an exaggeration to say that sometimes a hot drink can make a huge difference to someone’s day.
 Keeping warm is extremely important in freezing temperatures so the gift of a large cup of tea or coffee is something many will welcome.
 Speak to them first to ensure it’s something they want or need.

 By helping a homelessness charity, you can ensure that they are able to reach out to as many people as possible.